 - Are looking for a hand-held ‘class’ experience – Rosetta Stone is a great program in that you have to do a bit of work to get your results.
 It won’t feel like that but sometimes you will literally feel your brain churning to find out which image fits the spoken words.

 - Need detailed grammar instructions – didn’t touch on this yet, but the program doesn’t teach grammar explicitly.
 Another brain teaser – and it works if you put in the effort.
-However, I do recommend you print this cases overview from Wikipedia to give you more detailed instructions on how the cases work.
+However, I do recommend you print this case overview from Wikipedia to give you more detailed instructions on how the cases work.

 What I’d recommend instead: